heremaps/here-data-sdk-typescript/@here/olp-sdk-authentication/README.md

 ### Use a Bundle from CDN

-Add minified JavaScript file to your `html` and create an object of userAuth:
+Add the minified JavaScript file to your `HTML` and create the `userAuth` object.

 ```html
 <!DOCTYPE html>